JR0cky/OpuSearch/README.md

 #### 2.2.
 Navigate to your preferred local directory, ideally something like "Documents".
 Make sure that this is not a cloud folder, as the software will store large amounts of data to work.
 For navigating in **Windows** you can go to the preferred directory via the Explorer and open a Git Bash or cmd there using the context menu with right-click.
 Otherwise, you can use **cd** to change the directory over the commandline (on all operating systems).
-To make things easier you can copy the path to your preferred directory from your file explorer or finder and put it after **cd**. <br>
+To make things easier you can copy the path to your preferred directory from your file explorer or finder and put it after **cd**.
+Beware that Git Bash uses */* whereas Windows uses *\\* to separate the path components.<br>
 #### 2.3.
 Once you have arrived at the desired locarion, copy and paste the following command: